lattirust/lattirust/BLOGPOST.md

 ### Design: Integrating ICICLE with lattirust-arithmetic <a name="lattirust"></a>

 The *lattirust-arithmetic* package is responsible for handling a variety of algebraic operations central to the library’s GPU-accelerated functionality.
-We focus on five of its core operations which are bottlenecks in the lattice-based cryptographic protocols that Lattirust supports:
+We focus on four of its core operations which are bottlenecks in the lattice-based cryptographic protocols that Lattirust supports:

 1. **Decomposition**
 2. **Recomposition**
-3. **Number Theoretic Transforms (NTTs)**
+3. **Number Theoretic Transforms**
 4. **Inner Products**
-5. **Sparse Matrix-Vector Multiplication**

 To support these operations efficiently, several key parameters must be considered: